-All new development will be expected to provide an appropriate level of infrastructure to meet the needs and demands arising from the development.
+All new development will be expected to provide an appropriate level of infrastructure to meet the needs and demands arising from the development itself and to mitigate any cumulative impact that that development may have in conjunction with other development in the area.
 Where an infrastructure need is identified for a particular development the necessary infrastructure must be put in place to support that development as the need arises.

-- 5.24 Neighbourhood planning gives local people an opportunity to shape the future of where they live.
+5.23 Neighbourhood planning gives local people an opportunity to shape the future of where they live.
 One of the primary concerns of local residents is that existing infrastructure - services, roads, drainage, sewers - struggle to cope with things as they are now, and that more development, certainly at the levels proposed will only make this worse, see Figure 5.
 The neighbourhood plan will, therefore, seek to address these concerns.
 National Planning Practice Guidance (para.
 045) sets out that neighbourhood planning bodies can consider what infrastructure needs to be provided in their neighbourhood area.
 By doing this we are seeking to ensure that Harbury parish can grow in a sustainable way.
-In particular, future development management decisions in the area should be mindful of the need to take account of: access to places at the village primary school; sufficient medical coverage at a larger surgery; appropriate energy supply for responsible demand; and adequate waste disposal/sewerage provision. - 5.25 In particular, the following future improvements to local infrastructure have been identified as being needed to support the existing and new communities in the village: facilities for young people e.g. maintenance and improvements of health and care facilities; and certain road improvements.
+In particular, future development management decisions in the area should be mindful of the need to take account of: access to places at the village primary school; sufficient medical coverage at a larger surgery; appropriate energy supply for responsible demand; and adequate waste disposal/sewerage provision.